MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 1. We require a refuge hunt permit, for all hunters age 16 and older, which must be signed and carried at all times when hunting.
 We charge a fee for all hunt permits.

-2. We prohibit flagging, blazing, or trail-marking devices to locate stands or for any other purpose.

-3. We prohibit the use of organized drives for taking or attempting to take game.

-4. Refuge personnel must check deer harvested during scheduled hunts before hunters leave the refuge.
+2. Refuge personnel must check deer harvested during scheduled hunts before hunters leave the refuge.

-5. Hunters may take five deer (no more than two antlered), and we will issue State bonus tags for two of these.
+3. Hunters may take five deer (no more than two antlered), and we will issue State bonus tags for two of these.
 There is no bag limit on feral hog.

-6. Hunters must be on their stands from1/2 hour before legal sunrise until 9 a.m. and from 2 hours before legal sunset until1/2 hour after legal sunset.

-7. We prohibit target practice (see § 27.42 of this chapter).

-8. We allow only bows and muzzleloading rifles, in accordance with State regulations, for deer and hog hunting during primitive weapons hunt.
+4. We allow only bows and muzzleloading rifles, in accordance with State regulations, for deer and hog hunting during primitive weapons hunt.

-9. We allow only shotguns (20 gauge or larger; slug only), center-fire rifles (.22 caliber or larger), bows, and primitive weapons, in accordance with State regulations, for deer and hog hunting during the gun hunt.
+5. We allow only shotguns (20 gauge or larger; slug only), center-fire rifles, center-fire pistols, bows, and primitive weapons, in accordance with State regulations, for deer and hog hunting during the gun hunt.

-10. We prohibit mooring boats to the government dock except for loading or unloading purposes.
+6. We prohibit mooring boats to the government dock except for loading or unloading purposes.

-11. Hunters must check-in at the refuge dock prior to setting up camp.
+7. Hunters must check-in at the refuge dock prior to setting up camp.
 We require personal identification at check-in.

-12. We only allow camping at the designated camping area.
-You must confine fires (see § 27.95 of this chapter) to the camping area.
+8. We only allow camping at the designated camping area.

-13. Each hunter may place one stand on the refuge no earlier than 1 month prior to the opening day of each hunt, but you must remove all stands by the end of each hunt (see § 27.93 of this chapter).
+9. Each hunter may place one stand on the refuge no earlier than 1 month prior to the opening day of each hunt, but you must remove all stands by the end of each hunt (see § 27.93 of this chapter).

-14. We require hunters to wear an outer garment that contains a minimum of 500 square inches (3,250 cm2) of hunter-orange material above the waistline.

-15. Hunters may check-in at the refuge dock no more than 1 day in advance of the opening day of the hunt.
+10. Hunters may check-in at the refuge dock no more than 1 day in advance of the opening day of the hunt.

-16. Hunters must be off the island by 12 p.m. (noon) the day following the last day of the hunt.
+11. Hunters must be off the island by 12 p.m. (noon) the day following the last day of the hunt.

-17. Within the refuge, you may only walk or use a bicycle.
+12. Within the refuge, you may only walk or use a bicycle.
 We prohibit hunters to leave by boat to reach other parts of the island.

 18. We will close the refuge to the nonhunting public on all hunt days.

+13. [Reserved]

-19. Youth hunters age 15 and under must remain within sight and normal voice contact of an adult age 21 or older, possessing a license.
+14. Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older.
 One adult may supervise no more than one youth hunter.

-20. We prohibit the use of trail or game cameras.
+15. We prohibit the use of trail or game cameras.

-21. We prohibit hunters from bringing firewood to the refuge.
+16. We prohibit hunters from bringing firewood to the refuge.

-22. Persons possessing, transporting, or carrying firearms on national wildlife refuges must comply with all provisions of State and local law.
-Persons may only use (discharge) firearms in accordance with refuge regulations (§ 27.42 of this chapter and specific refuge regulations in part 32.)

 *D. Sport Fishing.* We allow fishing on designated areas of the refuge in accordance with State regulations and subject to the following conditions: